 This might be beneficial in that good-but-not-quite-perfect crimp, and can help keep it from moving or pulling through the terminal.
-If you feel the need to do this I definitely recommend adding strain relief.
+Potentially, If you feel the need to do this I definitely recommend adding strain relief.

 What about Tinning Wires?

-Per the the IPC (Association Connecting Electronics Industries), IPC-J-STD-001 Rev E, page 13, section 5.1.3, stranded wire shall not be tinned when the wire will be used in:
+Per the IPC (Association Connecting Electronics Industries), IPC-J-STD-001 Rev E, page 13, section 5.1.3, stranded wire shall not be tinned when the wire will be used in:

 - Crimp terminations